 Rose Weevil—The rose weevil (Merhynchites bicolor) is a serious threat to all horticulturists.
 Its snout can drill through flower buds.
 These weevils cause irreparable harm by feeding on petals.

 White Pine Weevil—The white pine weevil (Pissodes strobi) is a pest that infests pine and spruce trees.

 Cowpea Weevil—True to its name, this pest infests cowpeas and stored soybeans.
-Cowpea weevils lay eggs on the stored beans that they eat, and the larvae use the beans as food while they develop.
+Cowpea weevils (Callosobruchus maculatus) lay eggs on the stored beans that they eat, and the larvae use the beans as food while they develop.